HeyItsMike/bamazon/README.md

 Steps taken and obstacles encountered:
 Created MySQL database with proper tables and mock inventory.

+npm install was used before creation of everything else to download neccessary node modules.

 --------Code used in MySQL database-------------------- CREATE DATABASE Bamazon;
 USE Bamazon;